AdaCore/spark2014/lrm/source/packages.rst

        P;
     end;

-   even though the call to Q precedes the body of Q. The earl call region for calls to either P or Q begins immediately after the declaration of X.
+   even though the call to Q precedes the body of Q. The early call region for calls to either P or Q begins immediately after the declaration of X.
    Note that because the call to P is executable during elaboration, so is the call to Q.